Top Ten Most Expensive KS Cities

-Kansas offers residents and visitors some the craziest places to visit including a place that houses a nine-ton ball of twine stretching 40 feet wide, a spinach festival where the world's largest spinach salad is tossed with pitchforks in a plastic pool, and a 24 by 32-foot replica of Vincent van Gogh famous Sunflower painting sitting atop an eight-story easel.
-There are another 197 of these quirky places to visit throughout the state.
-If you're lucky, one may be located in your neighborhood.
+Kansas offers residents and visitors some the craziest places to visit, including a place that houses a nine-ton ball of twine stretching 40-feet wide, a spinach festival where the world's largest spinach salad is tossed with pitchforks in a plastic pool and a 24 by 32-foot replica of one of Vincent van Gogh’s famous sunflower paintings sitting atop an eight-story easel.

-Kansas's real estate is spread throughout six regions.
-In the north central part of Kansas - and the central United States - you will find acre upon acre of prairie land.
+Kansas's real estate is spread throughout six distinct regions.
+In the north central part of Kansas, where “Home on the Range” was written, you will find acre upon acre of prairie land.
 In the northeast, there are rivers and rolling hills as well as historic ghost towns and small cities, including Kansas City.

 |KANSAS HOME OWNERSHIP|